U.S. flag

 To claim compensation for the loss of the victim’s ability to care for household members with special needs, you must submit all of the following (in addition to completing the Replacement Services section of the claim form):

-• A statement describing: (a) the types of tasks the victim performed for the household member before the victim died; and (b) the amount of time the victim spent on those tasks (per week or month)
+• A statement describing: (a) the types of tasks the victim performed for the household member before the victim died; and (b) the amount of time the victim spent on those tasks (per week or month); and

 • Proof of the household member’s special needs, as follows: